M-F 9 AM - 10 PM; Sa - Su 9:30 AM - 10 PM

 I’ve now sampled a pretty broad cross-section of their menu.

 Everything I’ve had is good… not necessarily the BEST you can find in town, but very good and attractively plated.
 All impeccably home-made.
 An exception is the chicken Mole you see in the photo.
-This possibly is the best in town (though Tierra Maya’s is pretty special as well).
+This possibly is the best in town.

 Many consider Mole the national sauce of Mexico.
 It’s made from onions, garlic, a blend of spices (which varies from village to village and cook to cook) and, critically, unsweetened chocolate.
 C y C’s is subtle and delicious.
 I ended up eating all the chicken and mopping up every last drop of mole sauce from my plate using tortillas.